-, , 5 Issuer: Royal Bank of Canada Stock Exchange Listing: None Trade Date: September 28, 2021 Principal Amount: \$1,000 per N lote Issue Date: September 30, 2021 Maturity Date: October 3, 2 024 Observation Dates: Quarterly, as set forth below.
-Coupon Payment Dates: Quarterly, as s set forth below.
-Valuation Date: September 30, 2024 Contingent Coupon 7.50% per al nnum • • Rate: Initial Stock Price: \$48.09, which was the closing p rice of the Reference Stock on tl he Trade Date Final Stock Price: The closing price of the Reference Stock on the Valuation Date.
-Call Stock Price: 100% of the Initial Stock Price.
-Trigger Price and Coupon \$33.66, which is 70% of the Initiation (1997) \$2000 and a second al Stock Price (rounded to two d ecimal places) Barrier: Υ. . , Contingent Coupon: If the closing price of the Refere nce Stock is greater than or equ al to the Coup on Barrier on the applicable Obs servation Date.
-3 If the closing price of the Reference Stock is greater than or equal to the Coupon Barrier on the applicable Observation Date, we will pay the Contingent Coupon applicable to that Observation Date.
-You may not receive any Contingent Coupons during the term of the Notes.
-Payment at Maturity (if held If the Notes are not previously called, we will pay you at maturity an amount based on the Final Stock Price: to maturity): For each \$1,000 in principal amount, \$1,000 plus the Contingent Coupon at maturity, unless the Final Stock Price is less than •• the Trigger Price.
-If the Final Stock Price is less than the Trigger Price, then the investor will receive at maturity, for each \$1,000 in principal amount, a cash payment equal to: \$1,000 + (\$1,000 x Reference Stock Return) Investors in the Notes will lose some or all of their principal amount if the Final Stock Price of the Reference Stock is less than the Trigger Price.
-Call Feature: If the closing price of the Reference Stock is greater than or equal to the Call Stock Price starting on March 28, 2022 and on any Observation Date thereafter, the Notes will be automatically called for 100% of their principal amount, plus the Contingent Coupon applicable to the corres ponding Observation Date.
-0 Call Settlement Dates: The Coupon Payment Date corr esponding to that Observation D ate.
-CUSIP: 78016E4Z7 Pe r Note Total Price to public (1) 10 0.00% \$6,801,000 Underwriting discounts and commissions (1) 1) 2. .25% \$153,022.50
+Royal Bank of Canada Stock Exchange Listing: Issuer: None

+October 15, 2021 Trade Date: Principal Amount: \$1,000 per Note Issue Date: October 20, 2021 Maturity Date: October 18, 2024

+Observation Dates: Quarterly, as set forth below.
+Coupon Payment Dates: Quarterly, as set forth below.

+Valuation Date: October 15, 2024 Contingent Coupon 10.50% per annum

+Rate:

+Initial Stock Price: \$135.40, which was the closing price of the Reference Stock on the Trade Date.

+Final Stock Price: The closing price of the Reference Stock on the Valuation Date.

+100% of the Initial Stock Price.
+Call Stock Price:

+\$88.01, which is 65% of the Initial Stock Price.
+Trigger Price and Coupon

+Contingent Coupon:

+Barrier:

+If the closing price of the Reference Stock is greater than or equal to the Coupon Barrier on the applicable Observation Date, we will pay the Contingent Coupon applicable to that Observation Date.
+You may not receive any Contingent Coupons during to maturity):

+Payment at Maturity (if held

+If the Notes are not previously called, we will pay you at maturity an amount based on the Final Stock Price:

+For each \$1,000 in principal amount, \$1,000 plus the Contingent Coupon at maturity, unless the Final Stock Price is less than amount, a cash payment equal to: \$1,000 + (\$1,000 x Reference Stock Return)

+If the Final Stock Price is less than the Trigger Price, then the investor will receive at maturity, for each \$1,000 in principal less than the Trigger Price.

+Investors in the Notes will lose some or all of their principal amount if the Final Stock Price of the Reference Stock is

+Call Feature: If the closing price of the Reference Stock is greater than or equal to the Call Stock Price starting on April 18, 2022 and on any

+Observation Date thereafter, the Notes will be automatically called for 100% of their principal amount, plus the Contingent

+Coupon applicable to the corresponding Observation Date.

+Call Settlement Dates: The Coupon Payment Date corresponding to that Observation Date.

+CUSIP: 78016F2V5

+Per Note Total Price to public (1) 100.00% \$4,132,000 Underwriting discounts and commissions (1) 2.25% \$92,970 Proceeds to Royal Bank of Canada 97.75% \$4,039,030

 (1) Certain dealers who purchase the Notes for sale to certain fee-based advisory accounts may forego some or all of their underwriting discount or selling concessions.
 The public offering price for investors purchasing the Notes in these accounts may be between \$977.50 and \$1,000 per \$1,000 in principal amount.

 RBC Capital Markets, LLC ("RBCCM"), acting as our agent, will receive a commission of \$22.50 per \$1,000 in principal amount of the Notes and will use a portion of that commission to allow selling concessions to other dealers of up to \$22.50 per \$1,000 in principal amount of the Notes.
 The other dealers may forgo, in their sole discretion, some or all of their selling concessions.
 See "Supplemental Plan of Distribution (Conflicts of Interest)" below.

-The initial estimated value of the Notes as of the Trade Date was \$959.80 per \$1,000 in principal amount, which is less than the price to public.
+The initial estimated value of the Notes as of the Trade Date is \$958.17 per \$1,000 in principal amount, which is less than the price to public.
 The actual value of the Notes at any time will reflect many factors, cannot be predicted with accuracy, and may be less than this amount.
 We describe our determination of the initial estimated value in more detail below.